orangese/combind_multistruct_benchmarking/1_dock/readme.md

 `./main.py -splgd <receptor name>`.

+For example:

+`./main.py -splgd B2AR`

 There are five steps: Strip, Process, Ligands, Grids, and Dock.
 Each can be run independently with, for example:

 `./main.py -s <receptor name>`.

 ## 3) Compute RMSDs for all poses

+`python compute_rmsds.py <grid_path>`

+For example:

+`python compute_rmsds.py /scratch/PI/rondror/docking_data/B2AR/grids`

 ## 4) Evaluate docking quality

+Before proceeding to fingerprinting, make sure to check the docking results using the heatmap plot in `notebooks`.
+If there is not at least one receptor that generates good poses (at least one pose with an rmsd < 2A) for most ligands, do not continue!
+Either reconfigure glide to get better docking results or choose another receptor.